ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 # Courses

-The YCRC Grace and McCleary clusters can be made available for Yale courses with a suitable computational component.
+The YCRC Bouchet cluster can be made available for Yale courses with a suitable computational component.
 The YCRC hosts over a dozen courses on the clusters every semester.

 !!! warning
     All course allocations are temporary.
 All associated accounts and data will be removed one month after the last day of exams for that semester.